 The online program is designed mainly for working professionals and post-undergraduate students who are not able to attend campus courses but want to earn a Master of Science degree in Biostatistics from the University of Florida.
 This program extends the reach of our academic excellence to potential leaders across the world.

 Eligible applicants are required to have a bachelor’s degree in biostatistics, statistics, mathematics, biology, biomedical science, or other related fields.

 The online program contains the same academically challenging courses as our on-campus Master of Science program taught by a strong and dedicated team of faculty, many of whom are elected fellows of the American Statistical Association and world renowned researchers.
 However, the online program provides students with the flexibility to study at times and locations convenient to their schedules.
 Graduates of this program will most likely pursue careers in health care or pharmaceutical companies.

-Tuition for the program costs $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (these usually average about $35 per credit hour).
+Tuition for the Biostatistical Methods and Practice concentration costs $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (roughly $35 per credit hour).